What is TMJ Disorder?

 What is a TMJ Dentist?

-There is no recognized dental specialty in TMJ, therefore no dentist can accurately call themselves a TMJ dentist.
+There is no recognized dental specialty in TMJ; therefore, no dentist can accurately call themselves a TMJ dentist.
 However, the dentists at Burba Dental have been treating TMJ for over 40 years.
-Combine their experience with their impeccable credentials and you can see why some consider them TMJ Dentists.
+Dr. Stanley Burba, in particular, has some impressive credentials.

 Treating TMJ Disorder

-Many dentists are uncomfortable treating TMJ disorder, because it is so complex and requires highly specialized skills and equipment.
-And the first difficulty a dentist faces is determining exactly what is wrong and what is causing the pain.
-To address this, at Burba dental, we have invested in the T-Scan Occlusal Analysis System by Tekscan.
+Many dentists are uncomfortable treating TMJ disorder because it is so complex and requires highly specialized skills and equipment.
+The first difficulty a dentist faces is determining exactly what is wrong and what is causing the pain.
+To address this, at Burba Dental we have invested in the T-Scan Occlusal Analysis System by Tekscan.
 This system uses a highly sophisticated piece of diagnostic equipment, the T-Scan sensor.
 You bite down on the T-scan sensor.
 The computer analyzes all your bite data and displays it graphically.
 That data is extremely helpful in determining the cause of your problem.
-We then use that information, to help set up your treatment plan.
+We then use that information to help set up your treatment plan.

 Each case is unique.
-If you’ve been suffering from TMJ disorder, you may contact our office to request an appointment and we’ll get you on the road to recovery.
+If you’ve been suffering from TMJ disorder, you may either call to schedule an appointment or click here to visit our request an appointment page.
+We’ll get you on the road to recovery.
 If you have questions about what we could do for you, you could schedule a complimentary consultation to ask those questions before committing to a comprehensive examination.